-Figure 8: Hovering over a marker displays detailed information
+Bar Chart: On the right side of the screen, there is a bar chart, displaying the top 20 largest wind farms and their total capacity.

-Bar Chart: On the right side of the screen, there is a bar chart, displaying the top 20 largest wind farms and their total capacity. - Colour coding: Similar to the map, the bar chart is also colour coded according to the status which can be seen in figure 9.
+Colour-coding: Similar to the map, the bar chart is also colour-coded according to the status which can be seen in Figure 9.